Kfar Yeladim David was founded in 1994 in Jerusalem by Rabbi Yechiel Fishel Weingarten and his son Yehoshua.

 Which now brings us to Kfar Yeladim David, the ultimate haven and rehabilitative facility to meet the unique needs of the disadvantaged children of our generation.
 Starting in 1994 with just one rented apartment, and progressively renting additional facilities.
 Then, in 2001, Kfar Yeladim David’s bright, new, spacious and warm headquarters in Ramat Shlomo opened its doors.

-Now we have grown to become an organization with many second homes and a residential facility.
+Now we have grown to become an organization with many second homes throughout Israel.

 Our Children / Our Team